Backup command

-Always ensure the data integrity before proceeding for the migration.
-Take the data backup and for safer side please ensure to take the snapshot of the vm.
+Take the data backup, and for the safe side, please ensure to take a snapshot of the VM.

 # Backup command